spatialos/gdk-for-unity/docs/content/custom-replication-system.md

 If some ECS components need more complex replication logic, you can create custom replication systems on a per-component basis.
 To do this:

 * Your custom replication system must extend the `CustomSpatialOSSendSystem<T>` class (where `T` is a SpatialOS component).
+Note that this will disable the standard replication for T.

 * Handle replication of properties:

-    If you write a custom replication system that works with properties, it needs to handle the testing and setting of the `DirtyBit` explictly, because the standard replication won't happen.
+    If you write a custom replication system that works with properties, it needs to handle the testing and setting of the `DirtyBit` explictly, because standard replication won't happen.
+This means that you must manually set `DirtyBit` back to `false`.
+See [TransformSendSystem.cs](../../workers/unity/Assets/Gdk/Physics/Systems/TransformSendSystem.cs) for an example.

 * Handle replication of events:

-    If you write a custom replication system that works with events, it needs to take ownership of sending events and clearing the buffer.
+    If you write a custom replication system for a component that has events, it needs to take ownership of sending events and clearing the buffer.

 * Register the system: